 Hedging transactions will be entered into whether or not the Base Currency is declining or increasing in value relative to the Portfolio Currency.
-Hedged Share classes aim to provide investors with a return correlated to the Portfolio Currency performance of the Fund by reducing the effect of exchange rate fluctuations between the Base Currency and the Portfolio Currency.
+Hedged Share classes aim to provide Shareholders with a return correlated to the Portfolio Currency performance of the Fund by reducing the effect of exchange rate fluctuations between the Base Currency and the Portfolio Currency.

 The performance of a hedged Share class may differ from other Share classes of a Fund.
 This is because the return on unhedged Share classes is based on both the performance of the Fund's investments and the performance of the Portfolio Currency relative to GBP whereas the return on a hedged Share class is based only on the performance of the Fund's investments, in the event that the foreign currency exposure is successfully hedged.
-However, there is no guarantee that the hedging strategy applied in hedged Share classes will entirely eliminate the adverse effects of changes in exchange rates between the Base Currency and the Portfolio Currency.